syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 # Getting Started

-This section provides a quick overview for working with the tab view control for Xamarin.Forms.
-Walk through the entire process of creating a real-world application with tab view.
+This section provides an overview for working with the tab view control for Xamarin.Forms.
+Walk through the entire process of creating a real-world application with the tab view.

 # Assembly deployment

-After installing Essential Studio for Xamarin, find all the required assemblies in the installation folders,
-{Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib
+After installing the Essential Studio for Xamarin, find all the required assemblies in installation folders, {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib}.

-Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib
+E.g., C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

-N> Assemblies can be found in unzipped package location in Mac.
+N> In Mac, assemblies can be found in unzipped package location.

-## Tab View for Xamarin.Forms
+## Tab view for Xamarin.Forms

 The following list of assemblies should be added as reference from the lib folder to use the tab view.